Angela C. Robinson, Connecticut Superior Court Judge (Ret.), is the Chief Inclusion, Diversity and Equity Officer (CIDEO) at Wiggin and Dana.

 Robinson is a member of the Board of Governors of the Connecticut Bar Association; and a James W. Cooper Fellow of the Connecticut Bar Foundation.
 She serves on the Boards of the Greater New Haven Arts Council and the New Haven Legal Assistance.
-She teaches trial practice at Yale Law School, and serves as an adjunct law professor at Quinnipiac Law School.
+She is the Partridge Fellow at Quinnipiac Law School, where she teaches Evidence, Remedies and Critical Race Theory and she teaches trial practice at Yale Law School.

 - Yale Law School (J.D., 1989)